Rokutann/npy.el/README.md

   process.
 We call this type of scratch buffers **virtualenv-dedicated** or **virtualenv-buffer-dedicated python scratch buffers**
-* dynamically activate and deactivate virtualenvs when you switch back-and-forth between buffers visiting files in different Pipenv projects.
+* automatically change the activated virtualenv when you switch back-and-forth between buffers visiting files in different Pipenv projects.
 This is for other pythonic modes such as `pytest.el` and `python-pytest.el`